chrisss/learningDynamicsInSocialDilemma/README.md

 ## Expected Results

 -Intelligent learning leads to improved outcome for the individual actor.
--Trouth competitiveness, faster change of behavior is reached.
+-Through competitiveness, faster change of behavior is reached.

 ## References